nickbullock/one-armed-bandit/README.md

-# learning-pixi
+# One handed bandit
-Some practice with pixi.js
+Slots game made with pixi.js to pratice and to test mobile perfomance.